麻豆果冻传媒

 This video offers another look at student-based funding and how it works.

-With student-based funding, local officials and school principals are responsible for determining how the money is to be spent 鈥 whether on higher salaries for some teachers, technology or special services for students.
-The focus is on the structure of the spending, rather than the amount of money going into the school system.
-With the additional budgeting privileges come more responsibility, as principals are held accountable for the way money is spent and the outcomes that result.
+With student-based funding, local officials and school principals are responsible for determining how the money will be spent 鈥 whether on higher salaries for some teachers, technology, or student special services.
+The focus is on the spending structure rather than the money going into the school system.
+With the additional budgeting privileges come more responsibility, as principals are held accountable for how money is spent and the outcomes.

 Benefits of Student-Based Funding

 Student-based funding is a relatively new concept in the United States, so there is relatively little data to draw from to determine if the system accurately achieves its goals.
-However, a number of large cities across the country have shifted to student-based funding models, including Houston, Baltimore, Los Angeles, Pittsburg, and New York City.
-In the short time the system has been utilized, educators have found that weights for different types of students vary greatly from location to location.
+However, several large cities nationwide have shifted to student-based funding models, including Houston, Baltimore, Los Angeles, Pittsburg, and New York City.
+In the short time the system has been utilized, educators have found that weights for different types of students vary significantly from location to location.
 However, these discrepancies may accurately reflect the needs of the students in those areas 鈥 time and data will tell.

 Georgia鈥檚 Exploration of Student-Based Funding

-This video reports on how Arizona's results-based funding program gave low-income-area district and charter schools $14 million.
+This video reports on how Arizona's results-based funding program gave low-income district and charter schools $14 million.
 Middle- and higher-income ones got $24 million.

 Additional Resources [+]